vmueller13/Project4_SanAntonioRestaurants/README.md

 1. Clone the repository: `git clone `
 2. Navigate to the project directory: `cd `
 3. Install the libraries: psycopg2, chart.js
+4. Run the included code to set up your database and import the csv in pgadmin4s
+5. Change the information in the `config.py` file to your username, password and port for pgadmin4
 ![alt text](Images/Screenshot%202023-06-26%20at%2010.24.58%20PM.png)
 ## Usage
 1. Start the application: